 Karen Ferris – “I think the most important aspect – whatever the approach taken to close a ticket due to lack of customer contact, e.g. three times then close – is that it’s clearly agreed with, and communicated to, the customer.
 That this is the process.”

 Gregory Baylis-Hall – “What I’ve done to get around this gray area is to find the compromise sweet spot.
 On one hand, you should have the user’s agreement that all is well again, or their request is fulfilled, and on the other you have the service delivery people saying that it’s affecting their stats.
 If texting, emailing, calling, instant messaging, and desk-side visits still haven’t yielded a response, to help the stats people I created another status within our ITSM tool – “Awaiting user response.”
 Then every week we review all the service requests and incidents in this status and chase the users for a response.
 From the outside (of IT) this is deemed proactive, and I use it as a tool to engage with my business colleagues – and I believe you should use any excuse you can to do that.”

 In terms of getting the end user to OK the closure of a ticket …

-So what should you do?
+So what should you do when the end user doesn’t respond?
 It really does depend.
-But hopefully the collective wisdom above will give you some ideas about how to best deal with unresponsive end users, and service desk operations and performance measurement, in your organization.
+But hopefully, the collective wisdom above will give you some ideas about how to best deal with unresponsive end users, and the impact on service desk operations and performance measurement, within your organization.